Are these attack dogs? Will they be aggressive in my house?

 The vast majority of our dogs are great with children.
 Those that do not gravitate toward children are not sold to families or individuals but rather used for professional or military applications.
 Some of the first humans our dogs interact with are kids of different ages.
 The company owners ensure that all dogs, before they are sold, have slept in their own children’s room at night, as nothing helps a protection dog more fully appreciate his role and responsibility than keeping little ones safe at night.

-What amount of exercise do the dogs need each day?
+How much exercise do the dogs need each day?

 Our dogs’ entire purpose in life is to be with you.
 Keeping their handler(s) safe and protected keeps them engaged and occupied.
 If you are a runner or hiker, of course, they will love doing that activity with you.
 However, the dogs don’t need to go to the dog park and chase balls or go for a seven-mile run each day.
 One of best exercises you can do for your dog (to both hone obedience and maintain a strong core) is sit them on an uneven chair or stool in either a sitting or laying down position, having the dog hold that position, while you work or cook dinner or help the kids with their homework.
 It’s doggie pilates at its finest.
+During the delivery process we will walk you through a variety of ways to stimulate your dog, both mentally and physically.

 How much space do the dogs need?

-The dogs just want to be with you so even if there is a wide-open field for them to play in they rather be laying at your feet than running around by themselves.
+The dogs just want to be with you so even if there is a wide-open field for them to play in they would rather be laying at your feet than running around by themselves.
 Many of our clients who live in larger cities worry that their smaller living spaces won’t be suitable for a dog.
 Luckily that is not the case since the dogs prefer to be close by at all times.
 More square footage only equates more area that the dog has to search when clearing your house when you come home.

 Can I play with the dog?